Search Options

 Acceptance of cash

 Euro banknotes and coins are legal tender in the euro area.
-This means that shops and businesses cannot refuse cash payments unless both parties have previously agreed on another means of payment.
-Generally, public authorities and service providers must also accept cash, unless otherwise stipulated by law.
+This means that shops and businesses are generally obliged to accept cash if people want to pay using it.
+Public authorities and service providers must also accept cash, unless otherwise stipulated by law.

-The European Commission has proposed a Regulation that would clarify the legal tender status of euro banknotes and coins in EU law.
-The proposal also defines the few cases where cash payments may be refused, for example if the business does not have sufficient change, or if both parties have agreed on a different means of payment.
+The European Commission has proposed a Regulation that would clarify the obligation to accept euro banknotes and coins in EU law.
+The proposal also defines the few cases where cash payments may be refused, for example if the business does not have sufficient change, or if both parties have, prior to the payment, agreed on a different means of payment.